plantformatics/phaseLD/README.md

 [here]: http://search.cpan.org/~miyagawa/Menlo-1.9004/script/cpanm-menlo

 ## Preparing Data
 phaseLD expects pseudo-oneway test cross populations, segregation ratios of 1:1 of homozygous to heterozygous genotypes. ```vcf2gen.pl``` will convert homozygous reference genotypes (0/0) to 'a' calls, and heterozygous genotypes (0/1) to 'A'.
 All homozygous alternate allele calls (1/1) are converted to heterozygous genotypes, 'A'.
-Users can adjust the vcf2gen script to accomodate markers which segregate 1:1 for homozygous alternate allele and heterozygous genotypes.
+Users can adjust the vcf2gen script to accomodate markers which segregate 1:1 for homozygous alternate alleles (1/1) and heterozygous genotypes (0/1).

 Convert VCF file to gen file format.
 ```